Dolly Mixture (band): Re-issues

 In 1995, Saint Etienne member Bob Stanley re-released the Demonstration Tapes album on his short-lived Royal Mint label.

-In 1998, Japanese Musician Cornelius released the "Dreamism!" single in Japan on his Trattoria label.
+In 1998, the Japanese musician Cornelius released the "Dreamism!" single in Japan on his Trattoria label.
 The single collected one previously unreleased song ("My Rainbow Valley") plus three alternate versions of previously released songs.

-In 2010, Dolly Mixture release a three CD box set including the Demonstration Tapes album, all of the band's singles plus a complete disc of additional demos and live recordings, many of which are available for the first time.
+In 2010, Dolly Mixture released a three CD box set including the Demonstration Tapes album, all of the band's singles plus a complete disc of additional demos and live recordings, many of which are available for the first time.
 The box set was a limited edition only and features 56 re-mastered recordings and a 32-page booklet.

 A vinyl double-LP was reissued by London-based label Germs of Youth to coincide with the box set.
 It is an exact copy of the 1984 release (limited to 300 copies), hand stamped with the original stamp and signed/numbered by the band.

 in 2019, the LP Other Music was released by Sealed Records, a sublabel of La Vida Es Un Mus.
 It is a compilation of alternate versions and other recordings by the band, released as limited vinyl and streaming.